Wish I Could Fly: Music video

 The music video of the song was directed by long-time collaborator Jonas Åkerlund, and consists of a compilation of brief shots of different people's lives, prominently featuring Marie alone in her apartment yearning for a missed lover.
 Shots are sequenced through a moving spotlight that shines through the darkness, illuminating scenes of lovers sleeping or having sex, prostitutes, streets, buses and metro stations, as well as various inanimate objects.
 In one of those shots, we see Per with his one year old son Gabriel.
 The video was published on YouTube in November 2010.
 By November 2020, it has been viewed over 10.2 million times.

-Formats and track listings
+Track listings

 All songs were written by Per Gessle.